TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/QuickInstall/Composer/Index.rst

 .. note::

-   To install TYPO3 via the `composer` command on windows, it should be started as admin or explicitly given the right to create symlinks (use for example a powershell or git bash started with admin rights).
+   To install TYPO3 via the `composer` command on Windows, it should be started as admin or explicitly given the right to create symlinks (use for example a powershell or git bash started with admin rights).